Dogbert: You are totally blocking my view of the wall.

 - Even Evil Has Standards: Play with and played straight on occasion.

-- Evolutionary Levels: Aside from the opening animation on the tv show that reenacts the famous depiction of evolution, smart characters are frequently shown to have larger heads and psychic powers.
+- Evolutionary Levels: Aside from the opening animation on the TV show that reenacts the famous depiction of evolution, smart characters are frequently shown to have larger heads and/or psychic powers.
 The artwork would suggest that neanderthals still walk among us as well.

 - Exactly What It Says on the Tin: LOUD HOWARD, who is...wait for it...loud.